servo/book/src/title-page.md

 This book will be your guide to building and running servoshell, hacking on and contributing to Servo, the architecture of Servo, and how to consume Servo and its libraries.

-**This book is still in early development!**
+**This book is a work in progress!**
-In the table of contents, \* denotes chapters that have been imported from our existing docs, and still need to be copyedited or reworked.
+In the table of contents, \* denotes chapters that were recently added or imported from older docs, and still need to be copyedited or reworked.
-During this early stage of development, we’ll be frequently rewriting the Git history, so please be patient with us if you make a pull request.

 ## Need help?